The Heart Center

-Under Co-Directors Timothy Feltes, MD, FACC, and Mark Galantowicz, MD, FACS, The Heart Center consolidates all cardiology and cardiothoracic surgery services into a comprehensive model for family-centered care and convenience.
+Under Co-Directors Timothy Feltes, MD, FACC, Mark Galantowicz, MD, FACS and Catherine Krawczeski, MD, The Heart Center consolidates all cardiology and cardiothoracic surgery services into a comprehensive model for family-centered care and convenience.
 One, comprehensive location for care, education and research.
 We are prepared to treat patients from 0 to 100 years of age with experts in all areas of surgical and medical subspecialties.

 Meet Our Team